orgua/shepherd-targets/msp430_testable/readme.md

 # Msp430 Testable

-The firmware toggles all used GPIOs and depends on a receiver that verifies each pin.
-3 LEDs >8 times (reacts to SHEPHERD_NODE_ID) for 100 ms and does the same for the 10 external GPIO (4 times).
+The firmware toggles all used & shared GPIOs and depends on a receiver / supervisor that verifies each pin.

+Sequence:

+- LEDs go first
+- all pins of GPIO-Header
+- shared I2C-Pins
+- shared C2C-Pins (SPI)
+- blink LEDs >8 times (reacts to SHEPHERD_NODE_ID) for 100 ms

 ## Functionality